ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_03/RunOriginalCode.md

 ## Profile the Application and Establish Performance Goals

-As stated in the *SDAccel Methodology Guide* ([UG1346](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug1346-sdaccel-methodology-guide.pdf)), you can use the `gprof` tool to profile the application, and identify potential functions for acceleration.
+You can use the `gprof` tool to profile the application, and identify potential functions for acceleration.

 1. Add the `-pg` option in the gcc command line.
 This is already done in the `Makefile`.
 2. Change directory into the `cpu_src` folder, and run `make` to generate the executable file.